lukepafford/Sync-Website/README.md

 # Sync-Website
-PowerShell script that uses native commands to recursively download files
+PowerShell script that uses `Invoke-WebRequest`, and `Start-BitsTransfer` commands to recursively download files

 ## Purpose
 Provide a barebones Powershell script tested on the following version: